theolivenbaum/resin/README.md

 ResinDB's consistency plan allow for multi-threaded read access to the data files and multi-threaded write access as well.
 Writing is log-structured.
 Reading is snapshot-based.
 Consistency is achieved eventually.

-## No (input/output) schema
+## No input/output schema
 Store documents with variable number columns/fields.

 Group similar documents into separate stores or have them all in a big store.

-Either serialize your business entities into complex, nested and higly structured JSON documents or use simple, flat document layout.

-Partition and structure your documents freely.
+The document model supports flat or graph-like business entities.

-In queries, reference document fields by a simple key or complex path.
+In queries, reference document fields by a simple or complex key/path.

 ## Column-oriented indexing
 By default Resin creates and maintains an index per document field.